Ortus-Solutions/docker-contentbox/README.md

 ## Healthchecks

 The image contains built-in capabilities for healthchecks for the running application.
 You can customize the URL entry point by using the `HEALTHCHECK_URI` environment variable.
-By default, this is set `http://127.0.0.1:${PORT}/` at 1 minute intervals with 5 retries and a timeout of 30s.
+By default, this is set `http://127.0.0.1:${PORT}/` at 30s intervals with 15 retries and a timeout of 45s.

 ## Issues